-We present out-of-plane dielectric and magnetodielectric measurements of single-crystalline α -RuCl3 with various degrees of stacking faults.
-A frequency-dependent, but field-independent, dielectric anomaly appears at $T_A(f = 100 \text{ kHz}) \sim 4 \text{ K}$ once both magnetic transitions at $T{N1} \sim 7 \text{ K}$ and $T{N2} \sim 14 \text{ K}$ set in.
-The observed dielectric anomaly is attributed to the emergence of possible local electric polarizations whose inversion symmetry is broken by inhomogeneously distributed stacking faults.
+We present out-of-plane dielectric and magnetodielectric measurements of single crystallines $\alpha$ -RuCl3 with various degrees of stack faults.
+A frequency dependent, but field independent, dielectric anomaly appears at $T_A(f=100 \mathrm{kHz}) \sim 4 \mathrm{\,K}$ once both magnetic transitions at $T{N1} \sim 7 \mathrm{\,K}$ and $T{N2} \sim 14 \mathrm{\,K}$ set in.
+The observed dielectric anomaly is attributed to the emergency of possible local electric polarizations whose inversion symmetry is broken by inhomogeneously distributed stacking faults.
 A field-induced intermediate phase is only observed when a magnetic field is applied perpendicular to the Ru-Ru bonds for samples with minimal stacking faults.
-Less pronounced in-plane anisotropy is found in samples with a sizable contribution from stacking imperfections.
-Our findings suggest that dielectric measurement is a sensitive probe in detecting the structural and magnetic properties, which may be a promising tool, especially in studying α -RuCl3 thin-film devices.
+Less pronounced in-plane anisotropy is found in samples with sizable contribution from stacking imperfections.
+Our findings suggest that dielectric measurement is a sensitive probe in detecting the structural and magnetic properties, which may be a promising tool especially in studying $\alpha$ -RuCl3 thin film devices.
 Moreover, the stacking details of RuCl3 layers strongly affect the ground state both in the magnetic and electric channels.
-Such a fragile ground state against stacking faults needs to be overcome for realistic applications utilizing the magnetic and/or electric properties of Kitaev-based physics in α -RuCl3.
+Such a fragile ground state against stacking faults needs to be overcome for realistic applications utilizing the magnetic and/or electric properties of Kitaev based physics in $\alpha$ -RuCl3.